 requirements of the almost inevitable conflict.

-A site was chosen at Greengate Industrial area at Chadderton, near Oldham and Avro’s dynamic duo of Roy Dobson and Roy Chadwick decreed that this facility should be twice the size of the other aircraft factories.
-In addition to manufacturing, this would become the Headquarters for the ever-expanding aircraft company who had simply outgrown its former premises.
+Whilst Newton Heath would continue making aircraft, a site was chosen at Chadderton near Oldham and Avro’s dynamic duo of Roy Dobson and Roy Chadwick decreed that this new facility should be twice the size of the other aircraft factories.
+It opened in the spring of 1939 and in addition to manufacturing, this would become the Headquarters for the ever-expanding aircraft company who had simply outgrown its former premises.

-Employees from Newton Heath began moving into the new works in the Spring of 1939 with aircraft production commencing soon afterwards.
+With its eventual closure, employees from Newton Heath began moving into the new works on 8th April 1947, with aircraft production commencing soon afterwards.
 The first project was not an Avro design as one might expect but the production of the Bristol Blenheim light bomber which the Company built under licence.

 Nevertheless, this was soon followed by the development of the Avro 679 Manchester, a twin-engine bomber.
 Poor engine performance forced Chadwick to search for alternative power plant and the answer came in the Rolls-Royce Merlin, an excellent engine which was proving itself in the famous Spitfire and Hurricane fighters.
 Four of these engines were installed into a modified Manchester and it was this variant that emerged as the greatest bomber to see service during the Second World War - The Avro 683 Lancaster.

 Wartime production of the Lancaster was over 7,000 with almost 3,000 examples being manufactured at Chadderton alone.

 The plant manufactured all of the large components of the aircraft which were then transported by road to Woodford for final assembly, a practice which continued throughout the factory’s working life.